-In case of bad antenna impedance matching the current consumption of the Power Amplifier may be too high.
-For this reason the maximum PA current is limited to 12 A. If current tends to increase over 12 A, automatic gain control circuits decrease power level of a modem until current drops under 11.5 A. New transmission starts always with max power level.
-The ballast can be seen in LDC-display.
-If display blinks, ballast is on.
-If it does not blink, display shows the normal power level.
-Power is reduced only at the 35 W power level and never more than 2 dB.
+In case of a bad antenna impedance matching the current consumption of the Power Amplifier may be too high.
+For this reason the maximum current is limited to 12 A. If the current tends to increase over 12 A, the automatic power control decreases the power level until the current drops under 11.5 A. LCD indicates the actual power level of the transmitter.
+A new transmission starts always with the nominal power level.
+The power control scheme is applied only when the nominal power level is 35 W.